 History of Sex Workers in Thailand

-The dark story starts in the 1300s, where Thai women were gifted to men as Slave wives as rewards for winning wars and other achievements,
+The dark story starts in the 1300s, where Thai women were gifted to men as Slave wives as rewards for winning wars and other achievements,So a single woman was passed on to many men.

 Prostitution was legal in Thailand and was taxed by the Thai government in the 1700s.
-After abolishing slavery in 1905, the slave wives under feudal law had no financial support; hence sex work flourished better.
-Japanese occupation during world war II encouraged massage parlours that offered sex services.
+After abolishing slavery in 1905, the slave wives under feudal law had no financial support; hence prostitution flourished better.
+Japanese occupation during world war II encouraged massage parlours that offered commercial sex services.
 US Military servicemen used Thailand as a resting place during the Vietnam War, leading to a massive increase in rural poverty and prostitution.
 Thailand’s government-funded prostitution as they saw enormous money through Sex Tourism.

 Phuket Walking Street is called Bangla street.
-There was hardly anyone out on the most famous road for having a buzzing crowd.
+There was hardly anyone out on this most famous road for having a buzzing crowd.
 But what happened to that Patong Ashrith and zillions of other travel bloggers talked about?
+This definitely made us wonder, “Does Phuket have a walking street?”

 The wandering began with the greatest doubt and drilling.
 You name a cuisine, that restaurant is there in Patong.
 Egyptian, Greek, Turkish, Indian, South African, Japanese, Israeli, and Russian. – All restaurants looked empty and weren’t ready to take customers in for lunch.